jakeqaverch/Engagement-Survey/README.md

 | Caucasian        |                         4.22 |                       0.81 |
 | Hispanic         |                         3.56  |                       0.88 |
 | Other            |                         3.46 |                       0.85 |

+- Hispanic, Other, and African American employees support the senior leadership the least.

 ### Manager Support